Podcast Host/Television Host/Executive Content Producer

-A staff reporter for the Wall Street Journal since 2003, he started his career in the Detroit bureau of WSJ covering General Motors and the challenges facing the Big 3 automakers, until he was relocated to NYC in 2007 to represent the WSJ in the TV and emerging digital world.
-Two years ago, he was promoted to News Editor and On-Camera reporter.
-He created a niche around what he calls "the business of celebrity", booking and conducting in-depth interviews with the top superstars in the sports and entertainment worlds, and other famous newsmakers including Robert DeNiro, Clive Davis, Floyd Mayweather, Lady Gaga, Hugh Hefner, Curtis “50 Cent” Jackson, Danica Patrick, Betty White, UFC execs Dana White and Lorenzo Fertitta, boxers Manny Pacquiao and Mike Tyson, the Kardashian family, young NFL stars Russell Wilson and Colin Kaepernick, and Princess Ameerah Al-Taweel of Saudi Arabia, among many others.
-He also writes exclusive print stories and blog posts to accompany his interviews.
+His career includes 19 years of reporting for the Wall Street Journal, from 2003 to 2022.
+He started his career in the Detroit bureau of WSJ covering General Motors and the challenges facing the big automakers, until he relocated to NYC in 2007 to represent the WSJ in the TV and emerging digital world.
+He was then promoted to News Editor and On-Camera reporter, and, among other things, became known for his on-camera interviews with influential newsmakers and icons.
+He created a niche around what he calls "the business of celebrity", booking and conducting in-depth interviews with the top superstars in the sports and entertainment worlds, and other famous newsmakers including Martha Stewart, Ryan Reynolds, Robert DeNiro, Clive Davis, Floyd Mayweather, Lady Gaga, Hugh Hefner, Curtis “50 Cent” Jackson, Betty White, Joan Rivers, UFC execs Dana White and Lorenzo Fertitta, boxers Manny Pacquiao and Mike Tyson, the Kardashian family, young NFL stars Russell Wilson and Colin Kaepernick, and Princess Ameerah Al-Taweel of Saudi Arabia, among many others.

-Lee holds a Bachelor's degree in political science from the University of Wisconsin-Madison, where he was editorial page editor of the Badger Herald student newspaper.
-He is a member of the UW-Madison board of visitors for the School of Journalism and Mass Communications and the National Association of Black Journalists.
+Lee holds a bachelor’s degree in political science from the University of Wisconsin-Madison, where he was editorial page editor of the Badger Herald student newspaper.
+He is a past member of the UW-Madison board of visitors for the School of Journalism and Mass Communications and an active member of the National Association of Black Journalists.